Maria Kalapothakes: Biography

-She graduated from a Greek high school and then returned to the United States and attended the Harvard Annex (now Radcliffe College) where she received her bachelor's degree.
+Maria graduated from a Greek high school and then returned to the United States and attended the Harvard Annex (now Radcliffe College) where she received her bachelor's degree.
 Because of her desire to help people and her experience assisting her father in medicine, Maria wanted to become a doctor.
 She continued her studies in medicine at the Sorbonne in Paris for eight years from 1886–1894.
 She received equal rights at the University and local hospitals a subject that was foreign in Greece.
 Maria worked with some of the most brilliant surgeons in Paris.
 Her Ph.D. thesis was about the chronic gastrointestinal dysfunctions of infants, she also had an interest in surgery and gynecology.
 Her research was based on the development of gastric glands in fetuses from the sixth month until birth.
 Maria returned to Athens in 1894, she passed oral and written exams provided by the Medical School at the University of Athens to obtain a medical license.

 Doctor Kalapothakes specialized in general medicine and was the first female physician in Greece.
 She joined the organization entitled Union of Greek Women or Enosis ton Hellenidon (Ένωση των Ελληνίδων).
 It was a charitable organization founded by Greek feminist and woman's rights activist Kalliroi Parren.
 Queen Olga of Greece founded Evangelismos Hospital around the same period.
 Because Greece was involved in the Greco-Turkish War (1897) the hospital announced it needed volunteer nurses.
 Maria offered to train the volunteer nurses with the help of four medical students.
 They provided intensive training and daily lessons of the highest standard for the time.
 Maria wrote a letter to Florence Nightingale in 1896 telling her about her success with training nurses.
 Maria was affiliated with her from the time she spent in Paris.
 She also asked her to become an honorary member of a committee to start a nursing school.
 Maria was bestowed the Silver Cross in 1899 in recognition of her selfless work.

 Around this period, the organization Union of Greek Women separated its activities into two sections hygiene and nursing.
 Maria was appointed president and founded a clinic for women and children.
 The clinic trained nurses and specialized in the prevention of tuberculosis and public health.
 George Koromilas the head of the Medical School of Athens introduced a special method for treating tuberculosis by inhalation of sulfide of carbon.
 Regrettably, his colleagues at the university disagreed with the method because of its potential side effects.
 Maria supported his research and allowed the doctor to conduct clinical trials at the clinic for two years and the results were encouraging.
 In 1901, Maria participated in the first Panhellenic Medical Congress.
 She campaigned for the fight against tuberculosis.